Discover why the number of self employed is increasing so much, and explore the reasons why they are earning less than ever before.

 The increase in the ranks of the self employed in the recent past has astonished many economic commentators.
 The factors that have led to this situation are complex with some people pointing out that older workers are often putting off retirement and topping up their pension whilst others say it is due to people wanting to be their own boss.

 However, the major factor behind the increase of those in low paid self employment is the weakness of the UK jobs market.
-This means less choice for those who are unemployed and forces some of them to choose low paid self employment as a last resort.
+This means less choice for those who are unemployed and forces some of them to choose loans for unemployed or low paid self employment as a last resort.

 A Precarious Lifestyle